AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 You can view the content of the extracted file (by clicking its name), approve it or, if necessary, change the format and re-launch the extraction using the links on the dashboard.

 Once the file has been approved, you can send the notification e-mail to the router.
-For more on this, refer to [Start an offline delivery](../../campaign/using/marketing-campaign-deliveries.md#starting-an-offline-delivery).
+For more on this, refer to [Starting an offline delivery](../../campaign/using/marketing-campaign-deliveries.md#starting-an-offline-delivery).